demidko/vcpkg-utility/README.md

 In the С++ world, now...

 * When an idea comes up, you have to createUtility manually `CMakeLists.txt`,` README.md`, a folder structure, or finish the project created by the IDE to a portable state.
 * There is no dependency management without difficulties.
 * There is no cross-platform build without Qt.
 * These problems overlap, causing troubles for developers.

-Therefore, `proj` is a tool for creating and building cross-platform C++ projects using external dependencies. `proj` is a tool like `maven` for Java, `dotnet` for .NET and `cargo` for Rust.
+Therefore, `proj` is a tool for creating and building cross-platform C++ projects with external dependencies. `proj` is a tool like `maven` for Java, `dotnet` for .NET and `cargo` for Rust.

 ### `proj` features and benefits

-Full compatibility with existing technologies.
+* Full compatibility with existing technologies.
+No build configuration files are added except for the traditional `CMakeLists.txt`.

-* To createUtility a project, specify name, short description, and immediately get prepared project repository with all configs and docs.
+* To create project, specify name, short description, and immediately get prepared repository with all configs and docs.
-* No configuration files are added except for the traditional `CMakeLists.txt`.
 * Adding dependencies is done with one command through integration with [`vcpkg`](https://github.com/microsoft/vcpkg).
 * A project with all dependencies can be built on different OS without configuration changes.
 * Created projects are supported by all modern IDEs.

-### How to get `proj`?
+### How to install `proj`?

-Check in your package manager or [download here](https://github.com/demidko/proj/releases)
+Check in your package manager or [download here](https://github.com/demidko/proj/releases).

-### How to use `proj`?

-#### Create new cross-platform C++ project
+### Examples of using `proj`

 `proj -n name -d 'description of your project'`

-This command createUtility `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
+This command create `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
 Thus created projects are supported in `CLion` ,` Visual Studio`, `VS Code`.